ibm-cloud-docs/sap/sap-terraform-background-ase-sybase-standalone-vsi.md

 Terraform on {{site.data.keyword.cloud_notm}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} solutions.
 For more information about Terraform on {{site.data.keyword.cloud_notm}}, see [Getting started with Terraform on {{site.data.keyword.cloud_notm}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).

-Terraform is used to provision of the infrastructure components in {{site.data.keyword.cloud_notm}}.
+Terraform is used to provision the infrastructure components in {{site.data.keyword.cloud_notm}}.
 For automating this process, the current solution uses a Terraform script for deploying a VPC and a VSI with SAP certified storage and network configuration.
 The VPC contains one subnet and one security group that has three rules:

 * Allow all outbound traffic from the VSI
 * Allow inbound DNS traffic (UDP port 53)